-A additional indicator of overall financial distress is the CoVaR, which measures the average contribution of individual financial institutions to systemic risk (indicator 1.3): CoVaR is the value at risk (VaR) of the financial system conditional on other institutions being in distress.
-This indicator takes account of characteristics such as leverage, size, and maturity mismatch in order to predict a single institution's impact on systemic risk.
+Two additional indicators of overall financial distress based on the CoVaR measure the average contribution of individual banks and insurance companies to systemic risk (indicator 1.3 and 1.4): CoVaR is the value at risk (VaR) of the financial system conditional on other institutions being in distress.
+These indicators take account of characteristics such as leverage, size, and maturity mismatch in order to predict a single institution's impact on systemic risk.
 The average systemic risk contribution tends to be higher during periods of financial turbulence.